miker704/Strife/patches.md

     - Restyled user nav bar container.
     - Add div scroller on User nav bar where status is displayed first and on hover the username and strife tag.
     - Add on Mouse enter and Mouse leave event function listeners to activate a forced hover state for the div scroller in UserNav Bar.
-    - Replaced previous method of rendering user avatars with svg masking in user nav bar
+    - Replaced previous method of rendering user avatars with svg masking in user nav bar.
+    - Switched To SCSS Vars for DmServer nav bar container.

 ## Backend Changes